SWE501-Spring2017-Bogazici/FinalProject/README.md

 The asked statistics are collected in the Simulation object.

+The file ClassDiagram.png shows an overview of the design.

 There are two implementations, in python (the file project.py) and c++.
 I first implemented it in python since I am more comfortable with it, then ported to C++.